-Pooled cash and investments with Treasurer, pooled cash and investments held for others, and specific investments with Treasurer are funds that the Airport has on deposit with the Orange County Treasurer (Treasurer).
+Pooled cash and investments with Treasurer and pooled cash and investments held for others are funds that the Airport has on deposit with the Orange County Treasurer (Treasurer).
 These funds are invested in accordance with the Investment Policy Statement (IPS) approved by the County Board of Supervisors (Board).
-The Treasurer allocates interest earned on the pooled cash and investments in the County Investment Pool (Pool) to the Airport monthly based on average daily balances on deposit with the Treasurer and credits interest earned on specific investments directly to the Airport.
-The Airport's investments are stated at fair value.
-As of January 2023, the Treasurer closed the Airport's specific investment accounts, and the balance was transferred into the pooled fund cash account at the County's custodial bank.
-Closing the accounts will provide for 100% investment of all JWA operating funds daily, consistent with other County enterprise funds that are part of the pooled funds.
+The Treasurer allocates interest earned on the pooled cash and investments in the County Investment Pool (Pool) to the Airport monthly based on average daily balances on deposit with the Treasurer.